sreenivasulugunupati/learn-shell/README.md

 # learn-shell

-In this repo we will keep the shell scripting filess
+In this repo we will keep the shell scripting files